Moov-Organization/Moov-Documentation/docs/index.md

 **For editing source code**

 The services are implemented independent of each other.
 A locally-hosted sandbox will be available at a future time for full integration testing.
+Unit tests for the example services will be based on the protocol specification.